AnupSharma12/AuvroAI/README.md

 # AuvroAI
-AuvroAI is a desktop AI chat app written in Rust with a focus on fast startup, local-first responsiveness, streaming chat, and measurable optimization work.
+AuvroAI is a desktop AI chat app written in Rust, focused on fast startup, local-first responsiveness, and streaming chat.
+Optimization work is tracked and benchmarked.

 It uses `eframe/egui` for the UI, Supabase for chat history and profile data, and a provider abstraction that can talk to HackClub AI or OpenRouter.
-If no remote provider is configured, the app falls back to a local mock provider for demo and development workflows.
+If no remote provider is configured, the app falls back to a local mock provider for demo and development.

 ## Features

 - Desktop chat UI with sidebar session management, a central conversation panel, and settings.
 - Streaming assistant responses with cancellation support.
-- Secure API key storage through the operating system keychain, with encrypted local fallback.
+- Secure API key storage through the OS keychain, with encrypted local fallback.
 - Session history persisted in Supabase.
-- Lazy-loaded model metadata so the settings panel does not slow down startup.
+- Lazy-loaded model metadata so the settings panel doesn't slow down startup.
 - Response caching and memory-focused streaming optimizations.
-- Cross-platform release configuration for Windows, Linux, and macOS builds.
+- Cross-platform release builds for Windows, Linux, and macOS.

 ## Requirements